-Architect Richard Bertman and his team from CBT/Childs Bertman Tseckares Inc. of Boston, Mass. designed the new addition constructed of granite, brick and brownstone, with the distinctive red slate roof.
-This addition incorporates aluminum arches, balconies and windows in a contemporary interpretation of Richardson's Romanesque style.
+Architect Richard Bertman and his team from CBT/Childs Bertman Tseckares Inc. of Boston designed the new addition, constructed of granite, brick, and brownstone, with the distinctive red slate roof.
+This addition incorporates aluminum arches, balconies, and windows in a contemporary interpretation of Richardson's Romanesque style.
 Organized around a three-story atrium, the addition more than doubles the library space.

-In January 2002 the library was awarded the Mass Architectural Access Board's 2001 Honor Award for Accessible Design in Public Architecture.
-In May 2002 the library received a Mass.
-Historical Commission 2002 Historic Preservation Award.
+In January 2002, the library was awarded the Mass Architectural Access Board's 2001 Honor Award for Accessible Design in Public Architecture.
+In May 2002, the library received a Massachusetts Historical Commission 2002 Historic Preservation Award.

 For more information and photographs of the CBT renovation and restoration project, read the library's October 14, 2001, Dedication Booklet .